nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages.md

 ## Create an Empty Nuxeo Package

-The easiest way to create a package is to use the [Nuxeo Code Generator](https://www.npmjs.com/package/generator-nuxeo).
+The easiest way to create a package is to use the [Nuxeo CLI](https://www.npmjs.com/package/nuxeo-cli).

 ```
 $ mkdir my-project && cd $_
-$ yo nuxeo package
+$ nuxeo bootstrap package
 ```

 * **my-project/src/main/resources/package.xml** is your [Package Manifest]({{page page='package-manifest'}}).